vuejs/docs/src/guide/component-basics.md

 })
 ```

 Components are reusable Vue instances with a name: in this case, `<button-counter>`.
-We can use this component as a custom element inside a root Vue instance created with `new Vue`:
+We can use this component as a custom element inside a root Vue instance:

 ```html
 <div id="components-demo">